 Exchanges Can Be Used to Hedge Your Bets

-Traditionally a betting exchange was the only/easiest way to hedge your bets, by which we mean either taking early profits or reducing your risk, either in-play, mid-way through a tournament or before an event had started.
+Traditionally a betting exchange was the only/easiest way to hedge your bets, either in-play, mid-way through a tournament or before an event had started.
 However, increasingly many betting sites offer cashout or partial cashout on bets.
-This facility gives you some of the flexibility of an exchange, although not quite as much, and whilst it is easier to cashout a bet than calculate the best way to lock in a profit, your returns are usually a little lower at a betting site.
+This facility gives you some of the flexibility of an exchange, although not quite as much, and whilst it is easier to cashout a bet than hedge on an exchange, your returns are usually a little lower at a betting site.

 Placing Bets is Simpler with a Bookmaker